Who can be nominated?

 Application period and closing date for nominations

-The application period begins March 1, 2019 and a complete nomination must be received by the Foundation before April 5, 2019.
+The application period begins March 1, 2020 and a complete nomination must be received by the Foundation April 5, 2020.

 Complete documentation for each nominee must be submitted electronically, by the universities, to the Foundation in accordance with the routines for grant applications.